 This transition period ends when CKE is first registered low and starts tANPD before that.
-If there is a Refresh command in progress while CKE goes low, then the transition period ends tRFC after the refresh command. tANPD is equal to (WL - 1.0) and is counted (backwards) from the clock cycle where CKE is first registered low.
+If there is a Refresh command in progress while CKE goes low, then the transition period ends tRFC after the refresh command. tANPD is equal to (WL - 1) and is counted (backwards) from the clock cycle where CKE is first registered low.

-ODT assertion during the transition period may result in an RTT change as early as the smaller of tAONPD(min.) and $(ODTLon \times tCK + tAON(min.))$ and as late as the larger of tAONPD(max.) and $(ODTLon \times tCK + tAON(max.))$.
-ODT de-assertion during the transition period may result in an RTT change as early as the smaller of tAOPPD(min.) and $(ODTLoff \times tCK + tAOF(min.))$ and as late as the larger of tAOPPD(max.) and $(ODTLoff \times tCK + tAOF(max.))$.
+ODT assertion during the transition period may result in an RTT change as early as the smaller of tAONPD(min.) and (ODTLon \times tCK + tAON(min.)) and as late as the larger of tAONPD(max.) and (ODTLon \times tCK + tAON(max.)).
+ODT de-assertion during the transition period may result in an RTT change as early as the smaller of tAOFPD(min.) and (ODTLoff \times tCK + tAOF(min.)) and as late as the larger of tAOFPD(max.) and (ODTLoff \times tCK + tAOF(min.)) and as late as the larger of tAOFPD(max.) and (ODTLoff \times tCK + tAOF(min.)).
 Note that, if AL has a large value, the range where RTT is uncertain becomes quite large.